Photoresist: DNQ-Novolac photoresist

 One very common positive photoresist used with the I, G and H-lines from a mercury-vapor lamp is based on a mixture of diazonaphthoquinone (DNQ) and novolac resin (a phenol formaldehyde resin).
 DNQ inhibits the dissolution of the novolac resin, but upon exposure to light, the dissolution rate increases even beyond that of pure novolac.
 The mechanism by which unexposed DNQ inhibits novolac dissolution is not well understood, but is believed to be related to hydrogen bonding (or more exactly diazocoupling in the unexposed region).
 DNQ-novolac resists are developed by dissolution in a basic solution (usually 0.26N tetramethylammonium hydroxide (TMAH) in water).

-Negative photoresist

 Epoxy-based resists

 One very common negative photoresist is based on epoxy-based oligomer.
 The common product name is SU-8 photoresist, and it was originally invented by IBM, but is now sold by Microchem and Gersteltec.
 One unique property of SU-8 is that it is very difficult to strip.
 As such, it is often used in applications where a permanent resist pattern (one that is not strippable, and can even be used in harsh temperature and pressure environments) is needed for a device.
 Mechanism of epoxy-based polymer is shown in 1.2.3 SU-8.
 SU-8 is prone to swelling at smaller feature sizes, which has led to the development of small-molecule alternatives that are capable of obtaining higher resolutions than SU-8.